MattDEV02/Covid-19-DashBoard-ITA-DEXMA-/README.md

 ### `npm run backend`

-This command will start Apache Web Server in background (this will work only in my PC).
+This command will start Apache Web Server in background.

 ### `npm run frontend`